Gax1/ecommerce/README.md

 - I will start with the creation of the store and the Api Handlers
 - After the store and handlers are ready i will start developing the UI interface starting with small components
 - For the component's I will do unit testing
+- For reaching a good quality code i will use husky hooks and github actions for audit my code

 # Scripts